Esgorhannoth/koneko/Readme.md

 If you provide filename(s), then they will be interpreted in order. **But be warned**, that they will be interpreted by the same interpreter, so words defined in the first file will be available in the second etc.

-Actually these to invokations are equal:
+Actually these two invocations are equal:
 ```bash
 $ koneko file1.kn file2.kn test.kn
 $ koneko -f file1.kn --load file2.kn -f test.kn